 - Reduced “capacity” or the inability to deliver the right product just in time and on time

 - More frequent case size changeovers that diminish throughput

 - Products and packaging being placed in storage configurations that create hazardous plant conditions

 Implementing leading-edge packaging equipment into the production line can help maximize line flexibility for SKU expansion and ensure a quality product from design to shelf.

-The Wexxar Auto Adjust machines, such as the WF30 S and BEL 290 S, are built with standard features like pre-set box recipes and operations monitoring to help customers with these responsibilities.
+The Wexxar Auto Adjust machines, such as the WF30 Fully Automatic Case Former and BEL 290 Fully Automatic Case Sealer, are built with standard features like pre-set box recipes and operations monitoring to help customers with these responsibilities.
+Paired together as a complete solution with case packing stations, this solution becomes the Flex E Pack, a solution that that can be easily upgraded at any time to suit your growing needs.
 Key performance benefits include: